onefoursix/transformer-k8s-ingress-nginx/README.md

 ### Get the Ingress Controller's External IP
-After you have deployed the Ingress Controller get its external IP:
+After you have deployed the Ingress Controller, get its external IP:

   <img src="images/nginx-service-ip.png" width="70%">

 ### (Optional) Create a DNS entry for the Ingress Controller's External IP
-To use a hostname rather than an IP address for the Transformer URL, assign a FQDN to the Ingress Controller's External IP by adding an entry to your DNS.
+To use a hostname rather than an IP address for the Transformer URL, assign an FQDN to the Ingress Controller's external IP by adding an entry to your DNS.
 For example, I'll assign the name ````streamsets.onefoursix.com```` to my Ingress Controller's IP address.
 If you don't have access to a DNS, you can skip this step and just use the Ingress Controller's IP address instead.

 ### Clone this project to your local machine
 Clone this project to your local machine in order to edit the deploy script and manifests.